Methodology

 SAMRUM builds on well-established psychological research frameworks, but is not a clinical test or diagnostic tool.

-Internally, SAMRUM builds on two well-established research frameworks:
+SAMRUM is inspired by two well-established research frameworks:

 OCEAN (Big Five)

-The most validated model for personality traits, describing five core dimensions: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
+The dominant model in personality psychology, describing five core dimensions: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.

 IPC (Interpersonal Circumplex)